 The topping is what you’d find in a pecan pie – pecans, corn syrup, and cream.

-For the crust, I added ground pecans for some extra nuttiness.
+Because I made a pecan pie cheesecake, I added ground pecans for some extra nuttiness.
 It’s subtle but it’s a nice touch.

 How do you make the pecan pie topping?

 The topping is easy to make; all you do is boil sugar, corn syrup, cream, and butter then stir in the pecans.
 The hardest part is making sure the mixture doesn’t bubble over the pan.

 Corn syrup is one of the main ingredients for the pecan pie topping.
 However, not everyone has it in their pantry.